KyloIO/kylo-docs/how-to-guides/ConfigureNiFiWithSSL.rst

     For reference:  This will create a record in the /opt/nifi/current/conf/users.xml.
 Should you need to regenerate your SSL file with a different CN, you will need to modify the users.xml file for that entry.

-10. Set the following parameters in application.properties for the NiFi connection.
-Change the Bolded lines to reflect your correct passwords.
+10. Set the following parameters in the kylo-services "application.properties" file for the NiFi connection.

 .. code-block:: properties